laggingreflex/dockere/README.md

 It can save these, or any additional templates you create in your `home-dir/.dockere`

-When saving in home-dir, it replaces all ocurrances of current-dir with template tag `<root-dir>`, and vice-versa when loading from home-dir, so that you can use these in any other directory.
+When saving in home-dir, it replaces all ocurrances of current-dir with template tag `<workdir>`, and vice-versa when loading from home-dir, so that you can use these in any other directory.

 ### Command